-Provide the number of students in the 2015 undergraduate class who started at your H4 institution as first-time students and received a bachelor's degree between July 1, 2014 and June 30, 2015.
-Exclude students who transferred into your institution 306 Number and percent of students in class (defined in H4 above) borrowing from federal, H5 non-federal, and any loan sources, and the average (or mean) amount borrowed Average perundergraduateborrower cumulative Percent of the principal Number in the class (defined borrowed, of H5 class (defined in above) who those in the first H4 above) who borrowed column (nearest (nearest 1%) borrowed \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both 181 59.20% \$30,569 Federal Direct Student Loans and Federal Family Education Loans. b) Federal loan programs: Federal Perkins, Federal 174 56.90% \$27,453 Stafford Subsidized and Unsubsidized.
-Include both Federal Direct Student Loans and Federal Family Education Loans. c) Institutional loan programs.
-17 5.60% \$7,419 d) State loan programs.
-0 0.00% \$0 e) Private alternative loans made by a bank or 23 7.50% \$27,392 lender.
+Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+405 54.200/ ć22 C74 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Include both Federal Direct Student Loans and Federal Family Education Loans.
+196 54.29% 52.08% \$32,671 \$26,556 c) Institutional loan programs.
+10 2.77% \$7,268 d) State loan programs.
+0 0.00% \$0 e) Private student loans made by a bank or lender.
+42 11.63% \$33,594